aiidalab/aiidalab-qe/docs/source/development/architecture.rst

 Plugin
 ======

-QeApp supports running multiple properties (bands, pdos, etc.) calculations in one app.
+QuantumESPRESSO app supports running multiple properties (bands, pdos, etc.) calculations in one app.
 Please take into account the following facts:

 - the configuration for a property calculation has its settings unrelated to other properties.
 - the sub-workchain of the properties can be run independently.
 - the analysis of the results of the properties is also independent.

-Thus, we can develop a property separately and integrate it into the QeApp as a plugin.
+Thus, we can develop a property separately and integrate it into the QuantumESPRESSO app as a plugin.
 Each plugin responsible for one property calculation.
 For example, we could create a PDOS plugin, including its settings, workchain, and result analysis.
 The GUI of the PDOS plugin is only loaded when the user selects to run the PDOS property.